Plan your safari

 Maasai Mara

-Big cats, river crossings and the finest year-round game in Africa.
+The Maasai Mara — big cats, river crossings and some of the finest year-round game viewing in Africa.

 Overview